 Pingboard allows you to print and share your org charts in their free version, whereas Organimi’s free version doesn’t allow that.
 And Pingboard’s free version doesn’t even require a credit card to sign up.
 If you upgrade to the Solo version at $19 month, you’ll eliminate a lot of duplicate data entry by accessing the data sync features.

 Pingboard provides a 20% discount to non-profits, and you can save 10% by paying annually.
 Pingboard also allows you a free 7-day trial of their Solo and Team plans, so if you’re on the fence about upgrading, you can see how they work before you commit.

 What You Can Do with Pingboard

 Pingboard has some pretty advanced features that warrant its higher price.
-For example if you upgrade to the Pro version, you can integrate with tons of IT systems, as well as you’ll have priority support, flexible payments and single sign on (SSO).
+For example, if you upgrade to the Company version, you can integrate with tons of IT systems, as well as you’ll have priority support, flexible payments and single sign on (SSO).
 It even has a fun Who’s Who game that new employees can use to learn names and roles of team members.

-The free version offers most of what a small business would need — build and share org charts with up to 5 employees, import data, and add photos.
-Its platform is open API, and has mobile access features for IOS and Android.
+The free version offers most of what a small business would need — build and share org charts with up to 5 employees and add photos.
+Its platform is open API, and it’s Company plan provides mobile access features for IOS and Android.

 Other features include:

 - Import data from Google apps, CSV files or from Namely talent management software